 - Stress and Anxiety

 I have over 17 years experience of offering counselling, supervision and counselling training in many different settings, including health centres, mental health charities, local authority employee assistance and student counselling services.

-You may feel you need a one off session or a series of counselling sessions.
-You may feel you need longer term counselling.
+You may feel you need some short or longer term counselling.
 We can discuss this in your first appointment.

 Training, qualifications & experience